Typhoon Rai

 As Rai pounded the Philippines, heavy rainfall and strong and gusty winds impacted several areas around the storm's path.
 Many areas across the Visayas and Mindanao lost electricity with several provinces and areas being deprived further of communication services.
 Downed trees obstructed many roadways, and flooding was a major problem across the affected regions, particularly Bohol, where the storm was described as "one of the worst for the province".
 Rivers also overflowed across Cagayan de Oro, while numerous buildings sustained damage.
 Surigao City was reported to be completely damaged, and appealed for aid.
 Bohol also pleaded for help from the government due to the damages Rai brought to the area.
 A state of calamity was placed in the province and Cebu.
-A total of 410 people died, a large portion of which were from the severely affected island of Bohol.
 Damages were finalized at ₱47.6 billion (US$951 million), including ₱29.8 billion (US$596 million) of infrastructural damage.
+This made Rai the second-costliest typhoon in the Philippines, after Haiyan in 2013.
+Rai also affected Vietnam, where it killed one person.

+As a result of the extensive damage and high death toll that brought in the Philippines, both names were retired following the season and they will never be used again in the Western Pacific basin and within the Philippine Area of Responsibility, respectively.
+They were replaced with Sarbul and Opong for future seasons.